matanlurey/cable/README.md

 ### Testing

 All pull requests are validated against [travis][travis], and must pass.
-The `build_runner` package lives in a mono repository with other `build` packages, and _all_ of the following checks must pass for _each_ package.

 Ensure code passes all our [analyzer checks][analysis_options]: